watermelontools/public-handbook/Strategy.md

 Openness is one of our values.
 We think that a company should be as open as possible.
 Not just the code, but also its strategy and its know-how.

 ## Product
-Our passive documentation search engine tailors to both individual contributors and engineering leaders (teams).
+For large software engineering teams that spend a lot of time on code reviews, we provide a CI/CD app to expedite and contextualize the code review process.

-Our IDE extension is our individual contributor-oriented product.
-Our philosophy is to provide individuals a 100% free and open-source product.
+Developers spend 30% of their time doing code review.
+Despite that, code that doesn't satisfy the business requirements still gets deployed to production.
+Non-technical stakeholders can help with this (product managers and designers), but 50% of them claim that the code review process it too technical and complex for them.
+There is a gap in the world.

-Our GitHub application is our engineering leader-oriented product.
-We're charging for unlimited use for this product and its proprietary features, while still making this codebase source-available.
+We want to fill this gap and that's why we've built a GitHub application to expedite and contextualize the code review process.
+Our product pre-reviews PRs by comparing intent to implementation, and by running static code analysis to detect errors.
+All of this by tracing code context relevant to the PR being analyzed.

 ## Business Model
-We are an open-core startup.
-What this means is that we have a dual licensing strategy as described above.
+Our product is source-available.
 As developers ourselves we understand this: We simply prefer to install products that are open instead of those that are closed.

 Right now we're in the process of experimenting with different price points.